N0tT1m/high-seas/README.md

 # High Seas

-A web application for searching and downloading shows/movies.
+A web application for searching and downloading shows/movies including anime.

 > **Note**: This application is for educational purposes only.